-An April 20, 2010, explosion aboard the Deepwater Horizon drilling rig, owned by Transocean Ltd. (RIG), killed 11 workers and prompted the U.S. to halt deep-water drilling for seven months.
+An April 20, 2010, explosion aboard the Deepwater Horizon drilling rig, owned by Transocean Ltd. (RIG:US), killed 11 workers and prompted the U.S. to halt deep-water drilling for seven months.

 ATP rose 30 percent to $5.23 in Nasdaq Stock Market trading, the biggest gain since Nov.
 26, 2008.
 The shares have declined 29 percent this year.